Hilary Evans, Chief Executive

 Dr David Reynolds, Chief Scientific Officer

-David Reynolds is the Chief Scientific Officer of Alzheimer’s Research UK, which is UK’s leading research charity aiming to make dementia a thing of the past.
+David Reynolds is the Chief Scientific Officer of Alzheimer’s Research UK, which is the UK’s leading research charity aiming to make dementia a thing of the past.
 Previously David worked in the pharmaceutical industry for 18 years at Merck Sharp & Dohme, Lundbeck and latterly Pfizer, where he was the Cambridge Neuroscience & Pain research site head.
 He has held a variety of R&D leadership roles with responsibilities ranging from exploratory biology, through drug discovery, early clinical development and business development in multiple disease areas, but with a focus on neuroscience and pain.

 David has coordinated Pfizer’s participation in over 30 Innovative Medicines Initiative (IMI) projects.
 He has served as a member of the Medical Research Council’s Neuroscience and Mental Health Board and is a scientific advisor for a neuroscience biotech.
 His is also a Trustee for the UK Dementia Research Institute.
 David holds a BA in Natural Sciences and a PhD in Neuropharmacology both from the University of Cambridge.

 Ian Wilson, Executive Director of Fundraising and Communications

 Ian joined Alzheimer’s Research UK in September 2013 and is responsible for leading our fundraising, marketing and communications activities.
-In order to defeat dementia it is critical that Alzheimer’s Research UK continues to build awareness and understanding of the key issues at hand, and to raise the funding needed to drive forward our research programme.
+In order to overcome dementia it is critical that Alzheimer’s Research UK continues to build awareness and understanding of the key issues at hand, and to raise the funding needed to drive forward our research programme.

 Alzheimer’s Research UK receives no government funding for our research and therefore we are reliant on the generosity of the general public to help meet our vision of a world free from the fear, harm and heartbreak of dementia.

 Prior to this appointment, Ian was the Head of Campaigns at Cancer Research UK with the responsibility for delivering funding towards a number of multi-million pound projects within the organisation.